 Allow your templates full of wet concrete to completely set.
 It’s really fast!
 Be sure to feel the template as it’s setting.
 The concrete will get very hot.
 It’s so neat!

 Once the concrete is completely solid simply remove the template.
 Viola!
 Gorgeous, stylish geometric concrete holders.

 If any of the paper sticks to the concrete, use a kitchen sponge to scrub the paper off.
 If you have an edge that’s uneven, you can also use sandpaper to even it out.

 Use your geometric concrete holders on your bed side table for small objects or to hold all your loose change.
 Use it in the bathroom for cotton balls or bobby pins.
 Add tealight candles to set a romantic mood or add plants if you have a green thumb!

-And if you love these geometric concrete vessels you must shop the Craft in Style Subscription Box May 2019!
+And if you love these geometric concrete vessels you must shop the Craft in Style Subscription Box!